jarrodmillman/pose-stats/description.md

 ### `YAGLM`

-The `YAGLM` package was developed to make the framework of modern GLM methodology (various loss function, regularizer, solvers) available and easily accessible to data analysts \cite{
+The `YAGLM` open-source Python package (https://github.com/yaglm/yaglm) was developed to make the framework of modern GLM methodology (various loss function, regularizer, solvers) available and easily accessible to data analysts \cite{
 yaglm2021carmichael}.
 Beyond the basic lasso/ridge,
 the package supports structured penalties such as the nuclear norm as